-In order to record audio from the iPhone Simulator you will need to install the Soundflower audio extension.
+In order to record audio from the iOS Simulator or Corona SDK Simulator you will need to install the Soundflower audio extension.
 This is an open source project, released under the GPLv2.
 It was created by Cycling '74 and currently maintained by Tim Place of Cycling '74 and Electrotap.
 It can be downloaded from here (or directly through this link).

 Soundflower allows audio from one application — in this case, the iPhone Simulator — to be routed to another — SimCap.